Tianshi-Xu/Tianshi-Xu.github.io/content/authors/admin/_index.md

     url: https://english.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
 bio: Tianshi Xu is now a second-year Ph.D. student at the School of Integrated Circuit, Peking University.
-His research interests include efficient deep learning and private AI.
+His current research interests include AI reasoning for math.
+Previously, he works on efficient and privacy-preserving deep learning.

 # Interests to show in About widget
 interests:
+  - LLM Reasoning for Math
   - Efficient Deep Learning
   - Privacy-Preserving AI